jacoblockett/yugipedia-gql/README.md

 * __`Card.types <[String!]>`__ - the types (warrior/effect/etc.) or spell/trap properties (continuous/equip/etc.) this card has
 * __`Card.usedBy <[String!]>`__ - characters and their decks in which this card were used

-> ___Note___ - The `card` API is mainly focused on physical cards.
+> 💡 The `card` API is mainly focused on physical cards.
 It shouldn't throw an error (untested) when retrieving non-physical cards, such as video game cards, anime cards, etc., but the properties specific to those pages have been neglected for now.
 There is currently no plan to implement these properties as it would require many, many hours to scrape the `"All cards"` category members' properties to compile a complete and accurate list.

 ___

 ### ___`set(name: String!): YGOSet <RootQuery>`___

-* __`YGOSet.cards <CardList>`__ - the cards that are part of this set's setlist (previous versions of this field were quite slow but have now been heavily optimized. what took 2.5 minutes before for a query to LOB now takes about 15-20 seconds. have fun!)
+* __`YGOSet.cards <CardList>`__ - the cards that are part of this set's setlist (previous versions of this field were quite slow but have now been heavily optimized. what took 2.5 minutes before for a query to LOB now takes less than 20 seconds. have fun!)
 * __`YGOSet.code <ProductCode>`__ - the product codes for this set (ISBN, etc.)
 * __`YGOSet.coverCards <[Card!]>`__ - the cards that appear on the packaging for this set
-* __`YGOSet.error <Error>`__ - a generic error object recommended to tag along with every query
 * __`YGOSet.format <String>`__ - the format in regards to forbidden and limited lists (not common on sets, but does exist here and there)
 * __`YGOSet.image <String>`__ - the main image used in the wiki for this set
 * __`YGOSet.konamiID <SetKonamiDatabaseID>`__ - the database ID used by Konami for this set